 Diamonds, they're amazing aren't they?
 A portable store of wealth, the hardest substance known to man and the glittering heart of the engagement ring.
 They have gone from being the preserve of Queens, Kings and royalty to something that be set in silver and presented at your ten year old's birthday party.
 And if you want to buy a diamond, there are a multitude of sites and individuals who can help with your purchase.
 Including us (disclaimer).

 Diamonds are priced according to their assessed characteristics.
 And because these are important in determining value, numerous laboratories have appeared over the decades, offering their expertise in providing an accurate report.
 This article looks at what a diamond report is for.
 And I'm going to drop a small bombshell..

 There is no such thing as a diamond certificate.

 It is either called a Report, or sometimes an Appraisal (depending on the body and purpose).
 There is a very good reason for this, which is that as at date of writing, all cut diamonds presented to any of the diamond labs (GIA, IGI, HRD, Anchorcert etc) for an evaluation are viewed by human eyes.
 This is the best way to do until AI gets so good that a machine can look at a diamond from a human perspective.
 It means however, that one pair of eyes may pick up certain characteristics differently from another set.
 This is for any stone grade.
 Reports are in theory, unbiased.
 But, as I've commented in several blogs, some aren't always as accurate as they might be.
 Because it's a human making the assessment.

 So the diamond grading houses quite sensibly do not call their stone evaluations 'certificates' as this gives the impression of being a definitive document with verifiable results in it.
 Instead they are Reports which is an account of the stone qualities as deemed by the viewer(s).
-This basically covers all the bases if the stone data is considered inaccurate by another party (diamonds can be sent back for re-certification if the viewer disagrees with the lab report).
+This basically covers all the bases if the stone data is considered inaccurate by another party (diamonds can be sent for another appraisal if the viewer disagrees with the lab report).